daymao/DoisticApp_withoutLogin/README.md

 # TaskList
-This is a website in which you can create an account and login to the account in which you may create a list for something like groceries or school and you can add tasks to that list.
-You can also click on tasks that are completed and they will change to indicate that they are completed.
-You can clear completed tasks and remove lists that you no longer want.
-The lists are currently stored in the local storag of your web browser with JSON.
+This is a website in which you can plan out your tasks and keep track of them.
+You can create lists, such as "School" and you can add a new list will pop up.
+For each list, you can add as many tasks that you have to complete.
+After you finish a task you can mark it as finished and you can even clear any finished tasks.
+You can also delete any lists you no longer need.
+All the information is stored in the local storage so that everytime you open the webpage from your computer, your information will be stored.
-The frontend was made with vanilla javascript and the backend for the login system was made using Express, and Node.js.
-The users account information are stored in a local variable inside the server instead of a database.
-The passwords are protected using hash from bcrypt.
-I also styled the webpage to look nice and smooth to use and I use this app for my daily planning.